 We train others to lead 3Practice Circles, too, because we can’t be everywhere … nor do we need to be.
 When people see what goes on in a 3Practice Circle, some of them think, I could learn to do that.
 Yes, they could … and can … and do.

 This is who we are.

 Jim Henderson’s innovative work in crossing the difference divide has been reported by The Wall Street Journal, and USA Today, and featured on This American Life with Ira Glass.
 Jim is a serial entrepreneur, a producer of films and live events, an organizational leadership coach, and the author of eight books.
 He makes his home on the Oregon Coast.
 For more, visit JimHendersonPresents.com

-Jim Hancock has worked on production teams and as a solo producer, writer, director, and editor on somewhere north of 300 short films (and a handful of very long ones).
-As The Tiny Company Called Me, he delivers content, event design, creative consulting, and production services for clients who are up to all sorts of useful things.
+Jim Hancock works in content design and delivery, including a dozen or so books and well north of 300 short movies (and a handful of very long ones).
+As The Tiny Company Called Me, he delivers creative and production services in the shape of books, movies, and experience-based learning for clients doing all sorts of interesting things.